010Warrior/6.10_Patch_GS/README.md

 # Current Features!

-* joining no pawn
+* joining
-* no skin no pickaxe
+* No abilties or pickaxe
+* gameplayyyyyyyyyyyyyy
 * startaircraft to walk around the map

 * glider (MCP) i think its automatic lol